 Clinical Experiences: Seton Hall M.S.A.T. students begin their clinical rotations in the first semester of the program, gaining practical experience right away in a variety of settings.
 From local high schools, to our own NCAA Division 1 sports teams, to professional sports franchises in neighboring metropolitan areas, our students integrate their classroom knowledge with hands-on clinical education in a number of dynamic and fast-paced environments.

 Interdisciplinary Approach: As part of the School of Health and Medical Sciences at Seton Hall, our athletic training students receive an interprofessional approach to their practice.
 By working alongside and learning from accomplished occupational therapists, physical therapists and other medical practitioners in leading healthcare fields, our students receive a holistic view of how to treat and care for the patients and athletes they serve.

-- SHU offers New Jersey's only CAATE-accredited, entry-level M.S.A.T. program.
+- SHU offers New Jersey's first CAATE-accredited, entry-level M.S.A.T. program.

 - 100% of our graduates consistently pass the national Board of Certification (BOC) Exam and receive employment offers after graduation.

 - Our graduates have secured job offers with premier organizations such as the New England Patriots, Kansas City Chiefs, Cirque du Soleil, Harkness Center for Dance Injuries and NCAA and high school sports teams across the country.